The Investigation Must Go On

 The Investigation Must Go On (הבולשת חוקרת, translit.
 Haboleshet Hokeret) is a 2000 Israeli drama film directed by Marek Rozenbaum, which was nominated for 8 Israeli Film Academy Awards.

+This was Rozenbaum's feature directorial debut.

 Plot

 Police investigator Micha Stein receives a tip that a singer, Shalom Shalom, is responsible for a recent robbery.
 Stein, who is excessively ambitious, arrests Shalom.
 A cat-and-mouse follows with two equally stubborn men playing off the contradictions of the characters.
 A wedding photographer with a crush on Shalom, Shalom's unconventional relationship with his wife, his line of work, his sliding moral compass all work against the inflexible Stein, who becomes captivated by Shalom's wife.